Get the answers you need quickly!

 What methods of payment can I use?

-You can either do a bank transfer; pay with Paypal; pay in cash when you arrive (we accept USD, Euros, Mzn); or pay with a debit/credit card but there is a 5% charge to cover Mozambican bank charges.
+You can either do a bank transfer; pay with PayPal; pay in cash when you arrive (we accept USD, Euros, ZAR and Mzn); or pay with a debit/credit card but there is a 5% charge to cover Mozambican bank charges.
 There is an ATM at the local petrol station 5km from Tofo.
 You can use Visa or Master card.
 Cash is king generally in Tofo, not many places accept cards.
 You can easily change US dollars, Rand & Euros locally in the market at a good rate.

 What is the cost of living in Tofo?